Do you think your affair partner has some narcissistic traits?

 If so, this narcissistic trait can really wear you down and chip away at your self-esteem and confidence regularly.

 If you constantly feel a “pressure to perform” and like you’re never actually hitting the mark, this is definitely something you should examine in your affair relationship.
 It’s unhealthy.
 It’s STRESSFUL.
-And it doesn’t create safe soil for you to grow and flourish as your own unique, creative self because you are always in fear, second guessing how he will perceive your actions, decisions, beliefs, or perspectives.
+It doesn’t create safe soil for you to grow and flourish as your own unique, creative self because you are always in fear, second guessing how he will perceive your actions, decisions, beliefs, or perspectives.

 Tune into this.
 Do you feel the need to always try to be perfect in his eyes but—at the same time—never meet his expectations?
-Is he ALWAYS finding things to criticize, condemn, or complain about when it comes to you?

-Your Narcissistic Affair Partner Works Really Hard to Isolate You
+4. Your Narcissistic Affair Partner Works Really Hard to Isolate You

 The tendency to isolate their partner from everyone is a particularly telling trait of people with narcissistic tendencies.